GREGORY GIDEON

 (Untold Tales of Spider-Man#21 - BTS) - The Gideon Museum of the Arts in Fort Lee, New Jersey, was robbed by Menace, one of several criminals claiming to be an evil mutant.

-(Fantastic Four I#34) - Gideon met with his rivals from South Africa, Cairo and London, proposing that any challenge they presented him with, he would attempt to succeed at.
-If he won, they would sell their businesses to him; if he failed, he would give up his plans for world domination.
-The three men agreed and demanded that he attempt to defeat the Fantastic Four in one week.
+(Fantastic Four I#34) - From his stadium-sized office, Gideon met via teleconference with his international rivals Van Vroot, Tamiroff, and Favorsham.
+Gideon declared that he would drive the three of them out of business within three years and take over financial mastery of the entire world.
+But lacking the patience to wait ("I want to own EVERYTHING... and I want it NOW!!"), Gideon proposed that any challenge they presented him with, he would attempt to succeed at--if he won, they would sell their businesses to him; if he failed, he would give up his plans for world domination.
+The three men agreed and demanded that Gideon attempt to defeat the Fantastic Four in one week.

-Gideon set out to turn the Fantastic Four against each other, by having one of his men impersonate the Thing, and sign an order allowing his men to take Grimm's share of the Fantastic Four's equipment, including their Pogo Plane.
-They also set up a phony space ship found by the police which contained information about a Skrull spy impersonating Mr. Fantastic.
-This turned the Thing and Mr. Fantastic against each other.
+Gideon set out to turn the Fantastic Four against each other; he had one of his lackeys forge the Thing's signature on an order allowing his men to take Ben Grimm's share of the Fantastic Four's equipment, including their Pogo Plane, which infuriated Mr. Fantastic.
+They also set up a phony space ship found by the police which contained false information about a Skrull spy impersonating Mr. Fantastic.
+These actions turned the Thing and Mr. Fantastic against each other.

-Similarly, he turned the Human Torch and Invisible Girl against each other by making the Invisible Girl believe that a robot built by Dr. Doom was impersonating the Human Torch.
+Similarly, he turned the Human Torch and Invisible Girl against each other by making the Invisible Girl believe that a robot built by Dr. Doom was impersonating the Human Torch; consequently, when the Torch was attacked by his own sister, he assumed she was under the control of the Puppet Master.

-It cost a million dollars for Gideon to carry out this plan, but he considered it well-spent, although his wife and son were overwrought by his paying more attention to his business instead of them.
-His son, Thomas, was a fan of the Fantastic Four and overheard Gideon planning his idols' defeat.
-Thomas ran to warn the Fantastic Four not to step into his father's trap at the Baxter Building, where a replica of Dr. Doom's Time Machine Gideon had built had been installed, but the heroes ignored him.
+It cost a million dollars for Gideon to carry out this plan, but he considered it well-spent, because his strategy of dividing and conquering the team was working.
+But Gideon's wife and son were overwrought by his paying more attention to his business instead of them.
+His son, Thomas, was a fan of the Fantastic Four, and overheard Gideon planning his idols' defeat.
+Thomas ran to warn the Fantastic Four not to step into his father's trap at the Baxter Building, where a replica of Dr. Doom's Time Machine that Gideon had built had been installed, but the heroes were too busy battling each other and ignored Thomas.

-As the Thing smashed into the Baxter Building, he landed upon the Time Machine platform at the same time as Thomas!
-Both of them then disappeared into the past.
+As the Thing smashed into the Baxter Building, he landed upon the Time Machine platform at the same time as Thomas, and both of them then disappeared into the past!
 The remaining members of the Fantastic Four broke up Gideon's men, then faced Gideon himself.
 Gideon was despondent over his son's fate, and he promised Mr. Fantastic any amount of money if he would save his son.
 Fortunately, Mr. Fantastic had turned the Time Machine off before it could complete its task, and the Thing and Thomas were brought back to the present.
 Having finally realized how important his family was to him, Gideon vowed to give his money to charity and renounced his dreams of world conquest.
+Now considering his wife and son his greatest treasures, Gideon vowed to make amends for the way he had neglected them.

-(Fantastic Four I#135 (fb), Fantastic Four I#136 (fb) - BTS) - Gideon embarked on a vacation with his spouse, Claire, and son, Thomas.
-After this trip, Gideon intended to renounce his wealth and undo his financial empire.
-Sadly, Gideon's aircraft blundered into a U.N. nuclear testing site.
-The aircraft was destroyed, only Gregory and Thomas survived.
-A trawler of a Eurasian country found them; three of the trawler's crew died due to radiation from the "safe-bomb" test.
+(Fantastic Four I#135 (fb), Fantastic Four I#136 (fb) - BTS) - Gideon embarked on a vacation with Claire and Thomas; after this trip, Gideon intended to renounce his wealth and undo his financial empire.
+But sadly, Gideon's private aircraft blundered into a U.N. nuclear testing site.
+The aircraft was destroyed, and only Gregory and Thomas survived; they were found by a Russian trawler, and three of the trawler's crew died due to radiation from the "safe-bomb" test.
 Gregory and Thomas were hospitalized in the U.S.

-Gregory learned he had only two years to live, though Thomas would live a little longer.
-Shocked, Gideon set out to find a cure.
-However, nothing worked, and his body's atomic structure collapsed apace.
+From his doctors, Gregory learned he had only two years to live, though Thomas would live a little longer.
+Shocked, Gideon set out to find a cure; however, nothing worked, and his body's very atomic structure was collapsing.
 Gideon took to wearing a "biological shell" to survive and slipped into a grave depression.
-However, seeing the Fantastic Four on Time's cover as "People of the Year" inspired Gideon.
-Surmising that their genes and those of Franklin Richards, which gave them cosmic-ray powered abilities, could be studied to find the power to undo the damage to his cells, Gideon started to plan.
-He put an advertisement in the Daily Bugle to recruit cronies, one of whom ended up being "Slugger" Johnson.
-Gideon sent his men to retrieve the Dragon Man from a railroad freight car that Namor had trapped it in, as Gideon knew that the Dragon Man's odd psychological attachment to Sue Richards could help his plans.
+However, seeing the Fantastic Four on Time magazine's cover as "People of the Year" inspired Gideon--surmising that their genes and those of Franklin Richards, which gave them cosmic-ray powered abilities, could be studied to find the power to undo the damage to his own cells, Gideon started to plan.
+He put an advertisement in the Daily Bugle to recruit cronies, one of whom ended up being "Slugger" Johnson (see comments).
+Gideon sent his men to retrieve the Dragon Man from a refrigerated railroad freight car that the Sub-Mariner had trapped it in (@ Sub-Mariner I#15), as Gideon knew that the giant android's odd psychological attachment to Sue Richards could help his plans.

 Gideon's men melted a path in the ice surrounding the Dragon Man and placed a device in its head to allow Gideon to master it with a sonic control.
 Gideon had the Dragon Man revived, and it followed Gideon's men obediently to a Gideon-owned research center.

-(Fantastic Four I#134) - Gideon observed the Fantastic Four with a spy "multi-lensed flying eye" that quietly floated after them.
-Pushing a button, Gideon activated a weapon that struck the FF's Fantasticar.
-They were downed, but survived the crash.
+(Fantastic Four I#134) - Gideon observed the Fantastic Four with a spying "multi-lensed flying eye" that quietly floated after them.
+Pushing a button, Gideon activated a weapon that struck the FF's Fantasticar; they were downed, but survived the crash.
 Thomas entered Gideon's control room, but Gregory chided his son for interrupting him.
 Gregory proceeded to a contingency plan.

 Sue Richards was, at this time, away with her son Franklin on a Pennsylvania farm.
-Gideon sent the Dragon Man to acquire them.
-It did so and took them to Gideon's base of operations.
-Elsewhere, Johnny Storm went to the home of an old girlfriend, Doris Evans.
-There another flying eye attacked him.
-Storm resisted the attack successfully and pursued the fleeing eye.
-Working independently, the Thing, Medusa, and Reed Richards followed reported sightings of the Dragon Man to Long Island.
+Gideon sent the Dragon Man to acquire them; it did so and took them to Gideon's base of operations.
+Elsewhere, Johnny Storm went to the home of his old girlfriend, Doris Evans, where another flying eye attacked him.
+Johnny resisted the attack successfully and pursued the fleeing eye.
+Working independently, the Thing, Medusa, and Mr. Fantastic followed reported sightings of the Dragon Man to Long Island.
 They arrived at Gideon's base, but his minions defeated them all.

 (Fantastic Four I#135) - The Torch arrived at Gideon's base, but Gideon used the Dragon Man to defeat him.
-Gideon had his men place the Torch in a cell.
-Gideon intended to use a device called the Eternity Machine to drain power from the Fantastic Four, whom he had all placed in cells or under restraints on platforms.
-The Dragon Man acted up when it saw the trussed up Sue, but Gideon subdued the robot.
+After his men placed the Torch in a cell, Gideon intended to use a device called the Eternity Machine to drain power from the Fantastic Four, whom he had all placed in separate cells or under restraints on platforms.
+The Dragon Man acted up when it saw the trussed up Sue, but Gideon subdued the android with a sonic control device.

-As preparations continued, Medusa revived and used her hair to awaken the Torch.
-Working together, they freed themselves and the Thing.
-Gideon's men mounted a poorly organized offensive against the liberated adventurers, but they prevailed.
-However, Gideon had begun to leech power from Sue, Franklin, and Reed, and employed that power against the Thing.
-In fact, Gideon even began to siphon power from Ben.
+As preparations continued, Medusa revived and used her hair to awaken the Torch in the adjoining cell; working together, they freed themselves and the Thing.
+Gideon's men mounted a poorly organized offensive against the liberated adventurers, but the heroes prevailed.
+However, Gideon had begun to leech power from Sue, Franklin, and Reed, and employed that power against the Thing--in fact, Gideon even began to siphon power from Ben.
 Medusa, having deduced the way in which Gideon controlled the Dragon Man, used her hair to remove the sonic controller in its skull.
-Dragon Man awakened, frightening Gideon.
-Ben used that moment to muster all of his strength to hurl Gideon away.
-The perturbed Dragon Man slammed Gideon with its tail, and jumped on the Eternity Machine.
-The Machine exploded, killing Gideon.
+Dragon Man awakened, startling Gideon, and Ben used that moment to muster all of his strength to hurl Gideon away.
+The perturbed Dragon Man slammed Gideon with its tail, and jumped on the Eternity Machine; the Machine exploded, killing Gideon.

 Comments: Created by Stan Lee and Jack Kirby.